 www.shadyblueacres.com

-Shady Blue Acres features vegetable shares, egg shares, and canned good shares; pork and lamb products available in fall.
-Shady Blue Acres is a certified organic farm that produces an assortment of seasonal vegetables, fruits, canned goods, eggs, and raises heritage breeds of chickens, pigs, and sheep.
-As farmers and members we join together to support an ecologically sustainable, thriving local, and organic farming model we can feel great about!
+Shady Blue Acres features vegetable shares, egg shares, and canned good shares; pork and lamb products.
+Shady Blue Acres is a certified organic farm that produces an assortment of seasonal produce, canned goods, eggs, and raises heritage breeds of chickens, pigs, sheep and cattle.
+As farmers and members we join together to support an ecologically sustainable, thriving local, organic farming model we can feel great about!
 Choose from a variety of share options and enjoy the fresh flavorful harvest, receive farm news and recipes in biweekly newsletters, and gather at annual events like our Summer Harvest Grill and Fall Festival.
 We appreciate your support of our farm!

 Andy Watson